rdbcache/rdbcache.github.io/index.md

     composer install
     ./rdbcache-test

-If you'd like to be added as a contributor to improve the software and add more test cases, please fork the code and/or the test suite.
+If you'd like to be added as a contributor to improve the software and add more test cases, please fork the code and the test suite.

+## License

+rdbcache is licensed under the BSD License - see the [LICENSE](/license) for details